 If your team or organization is not currently doing Scrum, take the initiative to start introducing some elements of Scrum.
 Start very slowly, maybe by making the work more visible using a task board and having daily Scrums to coordinate your activities.
 Then move on to working in Sprints and focusing on producing a deliverable at the end of the Sprint.
 Start holding retrospectives to see how that’s going and how to improve and eventually try to get the business onboard with a product owner that helps build and maintain a product backlog and joins your Sprint reviews to give you feedback.

-And if you can’t do that at work or if you are unemployed, then try to apply what you learned in your certification class in volunteer opportunities that you support.
+And if you can’t do that at work or if you are currently unemployed, then try to apply what you learned in your certification class to volunteer opportunities that you support.
 Help out in your local community or with a non-profit organization and use Scrum to help deliver on the mission.
 Set it up so that there is transparency into the work, meaning make the work visible and ensure that it is ordered by value.
 Break it up into manageable pieces that you can finish in a short timeframe.
 Try to have a cross functional team of multiple disciplines with team members working together collaboratively instead of in silos.
 Delivery early and often and adjust based on feedback.
 You won’t only be helping others via your volunteer work but you will also be helping yourself by gaining Scrum experience.
 On your resume and in your interview you can reference how you leveraged Scrum in aspects other than professional work.
 It’s valid and valuable experience.